-Mickey McManus is a visiting research fellow at Autodesk's Office of the CTO, Future of Learning, and senior advisor at BCG.
+Mickey McManus is a senior advisor and leadership coach at BCG and research fellow emeritus at Autodesk’s Office of the CTO.
 He is a pioneer in pervasive computing, collaborative innovation, human-centered design and education.
 Mickey holds ten patents in the area of connected products, vehicles and services.

 He was the president, CEO, and chairman of MAYA Design, a design consultancy and innovation lab.
 During Mickey’s tenure as CEO at MAYA the company won numerous Consumer Electronic Association (CEA) awards for product innovation, was selected multiple times as a top 20 “best small company to work for” in America by Fortune, Inc, and Entrepreneur magazines and spun-out, launched, or incubated five new MAYA organizations.
 The educational organization he started, LUMA Institute, was called "The Taxonomy of Innovation" by the Harvard Business Review and has taught over 50,000 leaders worldwide about the value and methods of design thinking.